Calapan: Geography

 Calapan is bounded to the north and north-east by the Calapan Bay, south and southeast by Naujan, and to the west by the Baco.
 The city lies at the quadrangle bounded by 13°12.6 and 13°27’ north latitudes and 121°17’ east longitudes.
 It is approximately 28 nmi from the nearest point of Batangas, 45 km south of Batangas City and 130 km south of Manila.

 The city has an area of 250.06 km2 and is composed of 62 barangays of which 22 are classified as urban and 40, rural.
 The city also has jurisdiction over the Baco Islands and the two Silonay Islets on Calapan Bay.

 The overall land characteristic is a wide plain with rivers, interspersed with wetlands at the seacoast periphery.
 The highest elevation is 187 m above sea level at Bulusan Hill, a 6 km long landform east of the city, which interrupts the mostly flat terrain north-east of the Halcon-Baco Mountain Range.

 Barangays

-The City of Calapan is divided into 62 barangays, (the smallest local government units) which handles governance in a much smaller area.
+Calapan is divided into 62 barangays.
+Each barangay consists of puroks and some have sitios.

 These barangays are grouped into congressional districts where each district is represented by a congressman in the country's House of Representatives.